ClementDreptin/OpenDiscard/mobile-app/README.md

-# OpenDiscard - mobile app
+# OpenDiscard - Mobile App
 OpenDiscard Mobile App is a mobile version of [OpenDiscard](https://github.com/ClementDreptin/OpenDiscard/) for Android and iOS.

 ### Technologies used